phorton1/base-Pub/FS/protocol.md

 There are no PROGRESS messages returned by these commands and they cannot be ABORTED once issued.

-Note that the Client Session::doCommand() handles local synchronous commands and so they never make it into protocol packets.
+Note that the base Session::doCommand() handles local synchronous commands and so they never make it into protocol packets.

-### Asynchronous Commands
+### Session-like Commands

-The PUT and "DELETE dir ENTRY_LIST" commands can take a long time, can retun intermediate PROGRESS messages, and can be ABORTED.
+The PUT and "DELETE dir ENTRY_LIST" commands are session-like in nature can take a long time, can retun intermediate PROGRESS messages, and can be ABORTED.

 Upon final success DELETE returns a DIR_LIST.
-Protocol-wise, upon final success PUT returns an OK.
+Upon final success PUT returns an OK.

+*note that we are talking about the PROTOCOL.
+In the implementation of doCommand() PUT can return a DIR_LIST for the 'other' pane upon success, depending on the context of the doCommand() call.*

 PROGRESS messages are sent from the Server to the Client to give the client information needed to update a progress dialog.